Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Experiments

 \subsection{Datasets}

-We verify the advantage of \method on text classification and other tasks using $6$ datasets. $3$ text classification datasets include SST-2 (sentiment polarity) \cite{sst2}, TweetEmo (fine-grained sentiment) \cite{tweeteval}, and AG-NEWS (topic) \cite{ag}. $3$ other task datasets include MNLI (natural language inference) \cite{mnli}, MRPC (semantic textual similarity) \cite{mrpc}, and CSQA (multiple choice question answering) \cite{csqa}.
-MNLI includes matched (MNLI$_{\textrm{m}}$) and mismatched (MNLI$_{\textrm{mm}}$) datasets for evaluation.
-We report results on the validation dataset when the test dataset is not publicly available considering the efficiency to get multi-run results.
+We verify the advantage of \method on text classification and other tasks using $6$ classification datasets, including \textbf{SST-2} (sentiment polarity) \cite{sst2}, \textbf{TweetEmo} (fine-grained sentiment) \cite{tweeteval}, AG-NEWS (topic) \cite{ag}, \textbf{MNLI} (natural language inference) \cite{mnli}, \textbf{MRPC} (semantic textual similarity) \cite{mrpc}, and \textbf{CSQA} (multiple choice question answering) \cite{csqa}.
+MNLI includes matched (\textbf{MNLI$_{\textrm{m}}$}) and mismatched (\textbf{MNLI$_{\textrm{mm}}$}) datasets for evaluation.
+To further test the ability of \method on attributes other than classification targets, we include a manipulation on aspect-based sentiment analysis (ABSA) and conditional text generation tasks.
+For ABSA datasets, we include \textbf{Restaurant} and \textbf{Laptop} from SemEval2014 \cite{ABSA14}.
+For conditional text generation, we include \textbf{CommonGen} \cite{commongen}.
+We report the results on $1000$ samples for ICL from the mixture of validation and test datasets due to cost issues.
+For other setups, we report results on the validation dataset when the test dataset is not publicly available considering the efficiency to get multi-run results.
 The statistics of datasets are presented in Appendix~\ref{apdx:stat}.
-We present some examples of attribute names in Table~\ref{tab:attr_inst} and more details can be found in Appendix~\ref{apdx:attr}.
+We present some examples of attribute names in Table~\ref{tab:attr_inst}.